Looking after your mental health online

-Although it's possible to make great friendships online that can help support your mental health, not every person you meet will be someone you get on with.
+It's possible to make great friendships online that can help your mental health.
+But not every person you meet will be someone you get on with.
 And supporting online friends can affect your own mental health too.
 Remember:

 - Try to be realistic.
 Just like in offline life, you're unlikely to get all the support you need from an online relationship.
 Try and be realistic about what support an online relationship can offer.
 There are lots of mental health support options and people you can talk to.

 - Think about the impact of supporting someone else.
 Supporting someone else online can be a good way to improve your self-esteem.
 But if this becomes overwhelming and starts to negatively affect your mental health, you might need to take a break.
 Our pages on supporting someone else have more information and tips on how to look after yourself.